Since last year, the valuation multiples for software companies have gone up significantly after the spike in the market post-covid.

 |Intellinetics, Inc.||1996||11.3||4.43||14.7||(0.639)||2.6x||United States|

-To download the ~600 companies data set in this analysis, enter your email below to sign-up for the mailing list and the data set will be sent to your email directly.
+To download the ~600 companies data set in this analysis, enter your email address below or if you don’t see it, then click here to enter your email on that page to sign-up for the mailing list and the data set will be sent to your email directly.

 Thanks for reading as always and leave a comment if you found it useful!